Since 2010, Unplugged Campaign Monies are Corrupting Eight Critical Areas of our Republic

 Jim explains: “We think our Octi is the perfect embodiment of a creature that Jane Mayer calls ‘Kochtopus’ in her 2016 book, Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right.
 The key figures in her hidden history are two oil billionaires, Charles and David Koch, she decided to give the name ‘Kochtopus’ to the many-tentacled network they designed, financed and deployed to execute their plot.”

 For RCU each tentacle of Octi represents an attempt at the plutocratic subversion of the key public sectors that ensure we have a vibrant and healthy democratic society: education, environment, government, health care, labor, media, politics, and voting.

-A giant sized Octi will be swimming through crowds at the annual the Independence Day parade in downtown Bloomington, Indiana on the shoulders or sixteen or more social activists.
+A giant sized Octi, created by community artist Joe LaMantia, will be swimming through crowds at the annual Independence Day parade in downtown Bloomington, Indiana, on the shoulders of social activists.
 They continue to march for a democratically elected government that represents all Americans, and one that is free from the corrupting influence of corporate dark money.

 Finally, realizing the power of political cartoons, RCU reached out to kindred spirit and well regarded local artist Joe Lee.
 He obliged with a two-dimensional rendering of Octi in the style local fans savor.